ropensci-review-tools/srr/README.md

     Any software within one or more of these categories may be considered for review.

-3. Enable your package to use the `rssr` roclets by modifying the package’s `DESCRIPTION` file so that the `Roxygen` line looks like
+3. Enable your package to use the `rrr_stats` roclets by modifying the package’s `DESCRIPTION` file so that the `Roxygen` line looks like
     this: